DreasL02/NeuralNetworkAccelerator/README.md

 Neural networks can be implemented with varying number representations, but fixed point numbers are often used due to their hardware friendliness.
-The precision of the fixed point number can often vary between layers, and even within a layer, though the latter is not implemented in this project.
+The precision of the fixed point number can often vary between layers, and even within a layer.

+The accelerator currently supports a predefined fixed point format that is the same for all layers.
+The infrastructure for differing between layers is half implemented, but not used.
+If desired the accelerator can also operate on pure integers.

 ## Design & Implementation